leungkean/GSMRL/README.md

 #### Psychology Dataset

 The file [`clean_data.ipynb`](https://github.com/leungkean/GSMRL/blob/main/preprocess/clean_data.ipynb)
-is used to properly combine the data and structure it as input for the GSMRL model.
+is used to properly clean the data of empty cells and structure it as input for the GSMRL model.
 Also the complete dataset is also given [here](https://github.com/leungkean/GSMRL/blob/main/preprocess/Daily%20Diary%20Long%20Form.csv).

 ## Generalizing GSMRL for Time Labeled Data